 Trees of Mystery offers a great introduction to redwood trees for first time visitors.
 The park, which was established in 1931, is located within the Redwood National Park.
 Here you will find 2 major attractions: a Sky Trail gondola ride which takes you on a scenic ride high up above the redwoods, and a series of interpretative trails where you will learn some new and interesting facts about these incredible ancient trees.

 A little background history on Redwood trees…

-While redwoods were once believed to be found throughout the world, their natural range is now limited to Coastal Northern California and Southern Oregon, as well as the Giant Sequoia trees found in the Sierra Nevada Mountains at parks such as Yosemite and Sequoia National Park and the Dawn Redwoods found in China.
+While coast redwoods were once believed to be found throughout the world, their natural range is now limited to Coastal Northern California and Southern Oregon.
+Giant Sequoia trees inhabit the Sierra Nevada Mountains at parks such as Yosemite and Sequoia National Park.
+Dawn Redwoods are native to China.

 Giant Sequoia vs. Coastal Redwoods

 The Giant Sequoia and Coast Redwoods are similar, however, the Sequoia claims the title as largest tree by volume in the world, while the coast redwood is the tallest tree in the world.
 General Sherman, found in Sequoia National Park, is the largest tree (by volume) in the world with a volume of 52,500 cubic feet.
 It is also estimated to be over 2500 years old, making it one of the oldest in the world!